List of House of the Dragon characters: Tyland Lannister

 Tyland Lannister (portrayed by Jefferson Hall) is the son of Lady Ceira Lannister and the younger twin brother of Lord Jason Lannister.
 He serves as the successor to Lord Corlys Velaryon as the Master of Ships on the Small Council of King Viserys I Targaryen and later switches positions when he succeeds Lord Lyman Beesbury as the Master of Coin on the Small Council of King Aegon II Targaryen.
 After the immediate death of Viserys, Tyland is revealed to be part of a scheme to crown Aegon as king and informs the rest of the Small Council that the treasury will be divided for safekeeping.

 In season 2, Tyland is irritated by the young Prince Jaehaerys Targaryen's presence after Aegon brings him to a Small Council meeting.
-After the Battle of the Burning Mill, Tyland concludes that, despite the death of Lord Samwell Blackwood, both sides took heavy losses and he urges Aegon to utilize his brother's forces that are being mustered in the Westerlands.
+After the Battle of the Burning Mill, Tyland concludes that, despite the death of Lord Samwell Blackwood, both sides took heavy losses, and he urges Aegon to utilize his brother's forces that are being mustered in the Westerlands.
 When selecting a regent to take over while Aegon recovers from his injuries sustained during the Battle at Rook's Rest, he advocates for Aemond over Alicent.
-Due to the House Lannister and House Hightower fleets needing months to prepare before sailing to King's Landing, Aemond requests that Tyland form an alliance with the Triarchy and have them attack the Velaryon fleet blockading the gullet which causes supplies to be cut off from the city.
+Due to the House Lannister and House Hightower fleets needing months to prepare before sailing to King's Landing, Aemond requests that Tyland form an alliance with the Triarchy and have them attack the Velaryon fleet blockading the gullet, which causes supplies to be cut off from the city.
 Tyland later arrives in the free city of Tyrosh and meets with representatives of the Triarchy, and reluctantly agrees that the crown will give them the Stepstones in exchange for their aid.
-He then proves himself and impresses Admiral Sharako Lohar, the commander of the Triarchy fleet, by mud-wrestling her and she agrees to join him and bring her fleet to Westeros.
+He then proves himself and impresses Admiral Sharako Lohar, the commander of the Triarchy fleet, by mud-wrestling her, and she agrees to join him and bring her fleet to Westeros.

+In season 3, Tyland participates in the Battle of the Gullet; however, he frequently disagrees with Lohar's strategies.
+When following Lord Corlys Velaryon through a rocky pass, Lohar pushes Tyland and his men overboard so her ship loses weight.
+After Rhaenyra takes King's Landing, during her first small council meeting, Orwyle informs them that the treasury has been depleted.
+He elaborates that Tyland divided it for safekeeping and only he knows where the gold is located.
+Corlys states that Tyland is presumed dead following the Battle of the Gullet, and Torrhen Manderly succeeds him as Master of Coin.
+Having survived, Tyland later joins the refugee camp at Rook's Rest and encounters Aegon and Larys Strong.
+He begins working with Larys so the three of them can find safe passage to Essos.